cbk914/CV19/README.md

 +500 malware hashes, +5800 domains, +1000 IP's.

 All this content is provided "as is", with good faith for our part, but it may include false positives.
 Use your own methodologies for verification before using it on production environments.
-Don't click on any link from this list, only on sandboxed systems.
 It can be used (at your own risk) on antimalware products and DNS blocklist devices and software: [Pi-Hole](https://pi-hole.net), [pfSense](https://www.pfsense.org), [OPNsense](https://opnsense.org) ...

+Important note:
+Don't click on any link from the lists included on 'BLOCKLISTS & IOC PHISHING COVID 19', only on sandboxed systems.
+All the other sections include safe and verified links.

 Information compiled from public sources, direct contributions from international researchers, Telegram Groups and own research.
 Thanks to all people that are sending me the scam & phishing messages, hashes and infected apps they receive, and, of course, those who contribute with their hard work to this cause (you know who you are).